sandhyaparna/Data-Science/ML Algorithms/Supevised/Regression.md

 Total Variation (It is not the complete formulae for variance) = Σ(Y – Yavg)² <br/>
 ##### Adjusted R Squared (R²)
 R² assumes that every single variable explains the variation in the dependent variable.
 R² either stay the same or increase with addition of more variables wven if they dont have any relationship with the output variables. <br/>
 The adjusted R² tells you the percentage of variation explained by only the independent variables that actually affect the dependent variable.
-It penalizes you for adding variables which dont improve your existing model. <br/>
+It penalizes you for adding variables which dont improve your existing model.
+If the R2 increases by a significant value, then the adjusted r-squared would increase.
+If there is no significant change in R2, then the adjusted r2 would decrease.<br/>
 The best regression model is the one with the largest adjusted R2-value. <br/> R-squared = 1-(SSE/SST) = SSR/SST <br/>
 R-square and Adjusted R squared would be exactly same for single input variable. <br/> Adjusted R² = 1 - { (1-R²)(n-1)/(n-k-1) }    <br/>
 n is total sample size and k is no of predictors <br/>

 ##### Mallow's Cp
 Mallow’s Cp is a technique for model selection in regression.
 The Cp statistic is defined as a criteria to assess fits when models with different number of parameters are being compared.
 A small value of Cp means that the model is relatively precise. <br/>
 Mallows’s Cp has been shown to be equivalent to Akaike information criterion in the special case of Gaussian linear regression. <br/>